 My Name cipher 32 Unsolved

 The Z340’s 2020 solution was a major breakthrough — 51 years after the letter was sent.
+The solving team spent years developing custom software to test transposition routes.
+The solution required reading the cipher in a diagonal pattern that no previous analysis had correctly identified.
 But the message contained no name.
 Just more taunting from a killer who seemed to enjoy the game more than anything else.

 Why Was He Never Caught?